 This non-production mainnet Mirror Node is meant to support developers who are beginning their journey of building on Hedera, who want to receive and verify transaction data for their application without needing to operate a mainnet Mirror Node themselves.
 It’s provided via a set of publicly accessible endpoints and offers the fastest way to begin your development journey.

 This Mirror Node is not intended for production usage.
 It’s designed to accelerate developer adoption while showing how Mirror Nodes can add value to application architectures.
-There are a number of production-ready third-party Mirror Nodes and data APIs, including Dragonglass and Kabuto.
+There are a number of production-ready third-party Mirror Nodes and data APIs, including HashScan and Dragonglass.
 Additionally, developers routinely run their own Mirror Node for production purposes by using the open source Mirror Node software maintained by Hedera.